Analysis: Amazon's sellers unhappy about fee hikes, eye rivals

 | SAN FRANCISCO

-SAN FRANCISCO A brewing conflict between Amazon.com Inc and its merchants over fee hikes could benefit rival eBay Inc, and provide an opening for Wal-Mart Stores Inc and Google Inc, which are just getting into the space.
+SAN FRANCISCO A brewing conflict between Amazon.com Inc (AMZN.O) and its merchants over fee hikes could benefit rival eBay Inc (EBAY.O), and provide an opening for Wal-Mart Stores Inc (WMT.N) and Google Inc (GOOG.O), which are just getting into the space.

 Amazon's online bazaar generates margins many times higher than traditional retail as the company takes a cut of every sale on its site made by a merchant, known as a third-party seller, and charges extra fees for handling logistics.